38th National Television Festival

 The 38th National Television Festival (Vietnamese: Liên hoan truyền hình toàn quốc lần thứ 38) was held from December 19 to December 22, 2018, in Đà Lạt City, Lâm Đồng Province.
-It reviewed and honoured best works of Vietnam's television industry in 2018.
+It reviewed and honoured the best works of Vietnam's television industry in 2018.

 Event

 Participation

 More than 1000 delegates from 114 television units attended the 38th National Television Festival.
 In which, 106 units participated in the competition.
 A total of 497 television works were submitted.
 The Reportage category continued to attract the most participating works (148 works).
 This is also a category with fierce competition among contestants with a wide variety of topics, reflecting the current picture of many localities as well as hot issues across the country in the past year.

 A notable new feature is that from this festival, dramas with scripts adapted or adapted from foreign literary works will be allowed to participate in the competition.
 This is also the first year that the documentary genre has expanded to include multi-episodes documentaries.